-Egg donation is the process by which a woman (an egg donor) donates her ova (eggs) to another individual or couple for the purpose of conceiving a child.
-There are two types of donors: anonymous and directed (known) donors.
-The majority of donors are anonymous.
+Egg donation is the process by which a woman (an egg donor) donates her ova (eggs) to another individual or couple for the purpose of helping them conceive a child.
+There are two types of donors: unknown and known donors.
 Eggs are extracted via a vaginal procedure from the ovaries of the donor during a simple, ultrasound-guided, outpatient procedure.
 The procedure is performed under sedation.

 WHY SHOULD AN EGG DONOR WORK WITH A JEWISH BLESSING?